 According to the report, augmented reality refers to “the layering of data over 3D spaces to produce a new experience of the world, sometimes referred to as ‘blended reality’, amplifies access to information, bringing new opportunities for learning.”
 Meanwhile, virtual reality is a term that refers to “computer-generated environments that simulate the physical presence of people and objects to generate realistic sensory experiences.”
-While augmented reality and virtual reality have traditionally been used in the consumer sector, they are increasingly being seen as tools that can facilitate more thorough understanding in learning environments.
+While augmented reality and virtual reality have traditionally been used in the consumer sector, they are increasingly being seen as tools that can facilitate more thorough understanding of learning environments.
 The report references Google Cardboard, which is a headset that can be attached to a smartphone.
 With this technology combination, students can make their own virtual reality content.
 The report added that educators are paying attention because it is readily accessible and versatile.

-Markerspaces is a term that describes the response to the question about “how to renovate or re-purpose classrooms and labs to address the needs of the future,” notes the report.
+Maker spaces is a term that describes the response to the question about “how to renovate or re-purpose classrooms and labs to address the needs of the future,” notes the report.
 They involve workshop situations in, among other places, education institutions, and they allow people to work collaboratively in a hands-on environment.
-Essentially, these environments provide a location where participants can take part in self-directed projects that trigger their creativity, that help them to figure out their interests, and that set them on the path towards continuous learning throughout their lives.
+Essentially, these environments provide a location where participants can take part in self-directed projects that trigger their creativity, that helps them to figure out their interests, and that set them on the path towards continuous learning throughout their lives.

 Technologies to Look For: Time-to-Adoption of Four to Five Years

 According to the report, there are two critical developments in education technology for higher education that have a time-to-adoption time frame of four to five years.
-These include, one, affective computing and, two, robotics.
+These include one, affective computing and, two, robotics.

-Affective computing is a term that holds that people are capable of programming machines to identity, translate, process, and mimic a wide range of human emotions.
-This is possible courtesy of technology that has helped computers to possess “humanlike understanding” courtesy of strategies like connecting a video camera to register “facial cues and gestures that work in conjunction with an algorithm that detects and interprets these interactions.”
+Affective computing is a term that holds that people are capable of programming machines to identify, translate, process, and mimic a wide range of human emotions.
+This is possible courtesy of the technology that has helped computers to possess “humanlike understanding” courtesy of strategies like connecting a video camera to register “facial cues and gestures that work in conjunction with an algorithm that detects and interprets these interactions.”
 This technology has applications for higher learning, according to the report.
 For instance, it could be used in tutoring situations.
 For instance, a computerized tutor could get a student back on track if the student ever gives off facial cues that suggest that he or she is bored.

 While it could take at least another four years before robotics can become mainstream, the report notes that “its potential uses are starting to gain traction, especially in the medical field.”
 It adds, moreover, that robots can be used to assist people with spectrum disorders to ultimately improve enhanced communication skills and social mannerisms.

 As you can see, there are some interesting and exciting emerging technologies in learning.
 Some of them will undoubtedly manifest themselves in and out of the classroom as you complete your studies.
-So it makes sense to know a little about what these technologies are any how they could impact your learning experience.
+So it makes sense to know a little about what these technologies are anyhow they could impact your learning experience.

-Author info: Vera Marie Reed is freelance writer living in Glendale, California.
+Author info: Vera Marie Reed is a freelance writer living in Glendale, California.
 This mother of two specializes in education and parenting content.
 When she’s not delivering expert advice, you can find her reading, writing, arts, going to museums and doing craft projects with her children.
 Reach her on Twitter @VMReed